sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

 ```
 Here x corresponds to the minutes for which data (process measuremnets) needs to be collected.
 For examples, if data needs to be collected for 2 hours, enter x as 120.

+Collected dataset is stored as 'data.csv' in logs folder.

+Label the dataset using 'label.py' script.
 **Executing attacks**